Millions Own Gas And Oil Under Their Land. Here's Why Only Some Strike It Rich.

 Growing up in rural Susquehanna County in the northeastern corner of Pennsylvania, his family used to scrimp and save just to buy basics, like new shoes.

-But that all changed when the drilling rigs rolled into town and he started receiving royalty checks.
+That all changed when the drilling rigs rolled into town and he started receiving royalty checks.

 "We're living like we used to, but without the stress," Clark says.
 "The bills are all paid.
 Your kid's gotta go to college?
 No problem."